dont-code/dont-code.github.io/index.md

 ---
-title: Welcome
 layout: home-no-title
 limit: 10
 show_excerpts: true
 entries_layout: list
 ---

-## What is it ?
+## In a nutshell ?
-- Users are guided by the platform tools to design their applications.
+The Dont-code platform is a suite of tools allowing any users to design their own applications with no IT knowledge.
-- Developers can extend the platform by adding plugins.
+As well, developers can provide plugins that extends the platform capabilities to suit any needs

+- Users simply have to answer questions and fill placeholders to define their needs.
+- The questions are dynamically generated from a model describing how an application should work.
+- Plugins modify this model and enhance the questions to the users

 ## How is it working ?
 **It consists of a [Builder](https://dont-code.net/ide-ui) where you describe your application, and as well a [Previewer](https://dont-code.net/preview-ui) where you see the result in realtime:**